 How to test

 You are responsible for keeping your well water safe and testing it as needed.
 MDH recommends you use an accredited laboratory to test your water.
-Contact a laboratory (Search for Accredited Laboratories) to get sample containers and instructions, or ask your county environmental or public health services if they provide well testing services.
-The laboratory you select will be able to answer questions about how to take samples, cost, and how long it will take to receive your results.
+Contact a laboratory to get sample containers and instructions, or ask your county environmental or public health services if they provide well testing services.
+The laboratory can answer questions about how to take samples, cost, and how long it will take to receive your results.

 - Well Owner’s Handbook: A Consumer’s Guide to Water Wells in Minnesota (PDF)

 - Arsenic in Drinking Water